floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

-Apart from the above extreme case (which only exists once in the whole code base), narrowing conversions are much more common when writing code that involved different integer widths, and those narrowing conversions require explicit casts, and those explicit casts reduce readability.
+Apart from the above extreme case (which only exists once in the whole code base), narrowing conversions are much more common when writing code that involved different integer widths, and those narrowing conversions require explicit casts, and those explicit casts may reduce readability quite a bit.

-IMHO the situation would much improve if the Zig compiler would just be a but smarter.

 The basic idea to only allow implicit conversions that can't lose data is a good one, but very often a cast is required even though the